LZsolar/GameDev_TestProject/README.md

+crafting system design (1 hr)

 add where item can be craft

+crafting system (1 hr)

 \[ Things that can still improve ]

+* Fining something in inventory require full loop every time

+Idea -> having something similar to C++Dictionary/map to keep track of item player have separately

 * drag and drop to stack item

-Suggestion -> add code that check when drop if it can be stack
+Idea -> add code that check when drop if it can be stack

 * Craft when material is enough but in separate slot

-Suggestion -> loop check if all the material in inventory is enough and loop again to delete item
+Idea -> loop check if all the material in inventory is enough and loop again to delete item